wasi-shah/Docker-AKS/01.2 Kubernetes/Readme.md

 > [!important]
 > **Question: What are the two types of applications?**
 > <br> **1.
-Stateless - By default, the pods are stateless so when the pod deletes its data also deletes. **
+Stateless - By default, the pods are stateless so when the pod deletes its data also deletes.**
 > <br> **2.
-Statefull - The StatefulSet provisions a PersistentVolumeClaim in a single yaml file.
+StatefullSet - The StatefulSet provisions a PersistentVolumeClaim in a single yaml file.
 To help prevent data loss, PersistentVolumes and PersistentVolumeClaims are not deleted when a StatefulSet is deleted**

 A workload is an application running on Kubernetes.
 Whether your workload is a single component or several that work together, on Kubernetes you run it inside a set of pods.
 In Kubernetes, a Pod represents a set of running containers on your cluster.